 Not sure how well it is working?
 Set up a monthly spreadsheet to track how you are doing on each platform, it will help you to re-evaluate and tweak your posts as needed.

 Video.
 Remember that 80% of internet traffic is video-based so it cannot be ignored.

 People love people and video is a great way for your clients to meet the people and hear why you are passionate about your business.

 It’s a bit of work, but if you can, encourage your happy customers to leave reviews on Facebook, Google, Linked In, Trip Adviser or if all else fails, ask them to email a review.
 You will be able to share them with your audience on social media and prove that you are worth using.
 Recommendations can be very powerful.

-So, be brave, be consistent, and if you are not sure on something I have mentioned, drop me a line.
+So, be brave, be consistent, and if you are not sure about something I have mentioned, drop me a line.